vedikatripathi/Vedika/README.md

 # Vedika
 Hello World!!
 How are you??
-Welcome to Git Hub
+Welcome to Git Hub!1
-Have Fun
+Have Fun......